 - Camera / Underwater cam (optional)

-There are no lockers at either Cenote Cristal or Escondido so you will want to keep an eye on your bag.
-Theft is not common at cenotes, but it’s better to be safe than sorry in these cases.
+There are no lockers at Cenote Cristal or Escondido, so you’ll want to watch your bag.
+Theft is uncommon at cenotes, but it’s better to be safe than sorry.

 Responsible Tips for Visiting Cenotes Cristal y Escondido

-Pack in, pack out all trash: Please remember to bring a trash bag with you to the cenotes in which you can store all your garbage.
-Also, if you see trash left behind, take it out and properly dispose of it.
+Leave No Trace: Please bring a trash bag to the cenotes to store all your garbage.
+Also, if you see leftover trash, take it out and properly dispose of it.
 Let’s keep these cenotes clean!
+If you pack it in, pack it out.

-Rinse off: Makeup and lotions/deodorants are just as harmful to the cenote and its living creatures as sunscreen is.
+Rinse off: Makeup, lotion, and deodorants are as harmful to the cenote and its living creatures as sunscreen.
 Please shower before jumping in the cenotes.

 Before you go, check out my other guides to Tulum, Mexico: